Woodmatters Covid-19 Protocol

 - Allow the maximum number of participants within government regulations, that can reasonably follow social distancing guidelines (where they can stay 2 metres apart from other participants or ‘one metre plus’ where 2 metres is not viable).
 Woodmatters activities mostly come under the workplace, education, training, youth groups or activities guidance and do not constitute a 'social' situation so are exempt from the current 6 people maximum limit (14th Sept 2020)

-- Maximum = 30 people if the participants include groups of people from the same household/bubbles.
+- Maximum = 30 people if the participants include groups of people from the same household/bubbles and distancing is achievable across a large scale woodland work site.
 This number will be reduced to 15 to enable social distancing to be achieved where attendees come from separate households/bubbles, or where distancing would be hard to achieve with a larger group.

 - Exception: Attendance of a pre-existing and established school class bubble which is larger than 30 (incl school staff).
 In this case the size of the school bubble in attendance will be maintained with Woodmatters staff following social distancing guidelines.